-In this ukulele lesson we’ve eliminated any chords that would be to complicated or difficult to start with.
+In this ukulele lesson, we’ve eliminated any chords that would be too complicated or difficult to start with.
 Here are five easy baritone ukulele chords for beginners to learn first, and once you learn these, not only will you be able to play a great selection of songs, but you’ll be ready for more advanced songs and chords.

 Baritone Ukulele Tuning Options

 There are some important things you should know before trying to use a chord chart.
 There are two tunings that are commonly used for baritone ukuleles.
 The first one is a standard ukulele tuning.
 Standard tuning is transposed to a lower octave suitable for a baritone uke than what you’d find for a soprano, concert, or tenor ukulele.

 The more common tuning for a Baritone Ukulele is a standard guitar tuning.
 The open notes are D-G-B-E, from the lowest pitched string to the highest.
 This style of baritone tuning is popular for guitarists and those wanting a little deeper sound than a traditional ukulele will provide.

 It is important to know these differences when looking at a chord diagram.
 If you’re in gcea tuning the root note for a baritone chord diagram will be completely wrong.

 In this way, the chord diagrams may be useful or useless, it depends on the individual tuning.
 If the chords sound wrong, check it to ensure that you use the correct chord chart for the tuning.
 Before buying any ukulele book check to see what tuning it works in, many ukulele beginners have been thrown off by this!

 We also don’t recommend that beginners try to read sheet music right away.
 Music sheets, or ukulele tabs, often look complicated and can make the beginners doubt their ability to move their fingers quickly enough to play all the notes correctly.